 After installation completes, confirm the Flatpak package:

-The output confirms successful installation by displaying the application ID and version:
+The output confirms successful installation by printing the installed version:

 To launch the Flatpak version, run flatpak run io.neovim.nvim from any terminal.